Maud Petit: Member of the National Assembly

 the Working Group on the Olympic and Paralympic Games in Paris in 2024 and member of the Mission of information on the school in the digital society.
 She is a Secretary of the Delegation to overseas.

+She was re-elected in the 2022 elections.

-In addition to her committee assignments, Petit has been a member of the French delegation to the Parliamentary Assembly of the Council of Europe since 2022.
+In addition to her committee assignments, Petit has been a member of the French delegation to the Parliamentary Assembly of the Council of Europe from 2022 to 2024.
 In this capacity, she has been serving on the Committee on Equality and Non-Discrimination.